 In this run, the best feature is an outward fold of the chicken wire and fence that extends for three feet in all directions.
 Due to the multiple levels of ground defense and the metal flashing along the bottom of the door, this design stands out from the rest.
 This idea is both valuable and long-lasting.

-This run was built in less than 8 hours, putting low-budget production together.
+This run was constructed in less than 8 hours, showcasing a low-budget production.
 There is much more protection in this run due to the thicker wire used than the chicken wire.
 It also has a wire skirt buried in the ground and covered with thick dirt as an added layer of defense.
 The design incorporates a shaded canvas cover over the run’s top portion to help keep things cool.

 This design features a bigger chicken run underneath the coop.
 Hence, chickens are still fully protected if you leave them outside the coop for an extended period.